Virtio

 IO Process of Virtio Devices

-1. The user process initiates an IO operation, the Virtio driver in the operating system kernel receives the IO operation command, writes it into the Virtqueue, and writes the QueueNotify register to notify the Virtio device.
+1. The user process initiates an IO operation, and the Virtio driver in the operating system kernel receives the IO operation command, writes it into the Virtqueue, and writes to the QueueNotify register to notify the Virtio device.

 4. The driver program obtains the IO result from the used ring and returns it to the user process.

-Design and Implementation of the Virtio Backend Mechanism
+Design and Implementation of Virtio Backend Mechanism

 Based on the above two design points, the implementation of the Virtio backend device will be divided into three parts: communication springboard, Virtio daemon, and kernel service module: